rmetcalf9/template_pythonservice_with_quasar_frontend/README.md

  - RJM_BUILDQUASARAPP_IMAGE **Also change this one in the ./compile_frontend_and_build_container.sh script**
  - RJM_DOCKERWSCALLER_IMAGE

+In compile_and_build_container.sh update the following docker image to the latest:
+ - QUASARBUILDIMAGE="metcarob/docker-build-quasar-app:0.0.30"

 Run commands in new repo root:
  - mkdir ./services/objectstoredata
  - in /frontend run npm install